skyvers/skyve-dev-guide/_pages/geospatial.md

 ### Geometry and geospatial widgets

-The `geometry` are displayed as [Well-known text](https://en.wikipedia.org/wiki/Well-known_text "Well-known text) by the default `geometry` widget.
+The `geometry` values are displayed as <a href="https://en.wikipedia.org/wiki/Well-known_text">Well-known text</a> by the default `geometry` widget.

 ![Default geometry widget](./../assets/images/geospatial/default-geometry-widget.png "Default geometry widget")

 The `geometry` widget provides a map-based data entry tool option with basic drawing tools.
-The mapping interfaces are currently only supported in the `desktop` rendering mode and depends on a valid Google maps api key having been specified in the application `.json` settings file.
+The mapping interfaces are currently only supported in the `desktop` rendering mode and depends on a valid Google maps API key having been specified in the application `.json` settings file.

 [Map-based data entry tool](./../assets/images/geospatial/geometry-map-based-data-entry-tool.png "Map-based data entry tool")